xrapid-group/xrmold/index.md

 ## 1. PURPOSE

 This document describes the standard operating procedure of the xRmold platform.
+This document is kept in synchronization with the xRmold app.

 xRmold comprises a motorized microscope that is wirelessly operated by an iPad, and a software to drive the microscope.
 It is dedicated to the measurement of mold spores in air samples, following the ASTM standard D7391.
 The microscope is operated bright field, the images are captured by the iPad and analyzed locally by an embedded artificial intelligence.